nerdifant/fotobox/README.md

    8.2 Install Piggyphoto:
    Download [Piggyphoto](https://github.com/alexdu/piggyphoto) and put the folder `piggyphoto` into the Photobooth-directory.

 9. Optionally make the software run automatically on startup.
 To do that, you must simply add a corresponding line in the autostart file of LXDE, which can be found at `~/.config/lxsession/LXDE-pi/autostart`.
-Assuming you cloned the Photobooth repository into `/home/pi/photobooth`, add the following line into the autostart-file:
+Assuming you cloned the Photobooth repository into `/home/pi/fotobox`, add the following line into the autostart-file:
    ```
-   lxterminal -e "/home/pi/photobooth/photobooth.sh set-time"
+   lxterminal -e "python /home/pi/fotobox/fotobox.py"
    ```
    For this to work you must install `gnome-control-center` by running `sudo apt-get install gnome-control-center` (Unfortunately, this brings along a lot of dependencies - however, I haven't found any lightweight alternative that would allow to simply set date and time using the touch screen).

 10. Alternatively, you can also add a Desktop shortcut.
-Create a file `/home/pi/Desktop/Photobooth.desktop` and enter the following:
+Create a file `/home/pi/Desktop/FotoBox.desktop` and enter the following:
    ```
    [Desktop Entry]
    Encoding=UTF-8
    Type=Application
-   Name=Photobooth
+   Name=FotoBox
-   Exec=lxterminal -e /home/pi/photobooth/photobooth.sh set-time
+   Exec=lxterminal -e "python /home/pi/fotobox/fotobox.py"
    ```

 ## Modifications
-In the beginning of `photobooth.py` a number of config options are available.
-Change them to your liking.

-The GUI-class is separated from the entire functionality.
-I'm using Pygame because it's so simple to use.
-Feel free to replace it by your favorite library.

-Instead of gPhoto2 you can also use OpenCV to capture pictures.
-This is the preferred way if you want to use a webcam and is particularly useful for debugging on a different machine.
-For that you must install OpenCV and its Python bindings (run `sudo apt-get install python-opencv`) and then change the `CameraModule`: edit `photobooth.py` and replace `Camera_gphoto as CameraModule` by `Camera_cv as CameraModule`.
+To do.

 ## License
 I provide this code under AGPL v3.
-See [LICENSE](https://github.com/reuterbal/photobooth/blob/master/LICENSE).
+See [LICENSE](https://github.com/nerdifant/fotobox/blob/master/LICENSE).